 You are probably aware that galvanising is a process that stops steel from rusting (corrosion).
-As with plenty of subjects, the devil is in the detail; there is a lot more to be aware of.
+As with plenty of subjects, the devil is in the detail; there is a lot to be aware of around the subject.
 Specifically, when do you need to galvanise external architectural fittings, such as planters and benches?
 What galvanising techniques are there?
 Is there a cost saving to be made by not galvanising?
 Your answers and more below:

 Mild Steel is the standard base material for all external furniture because its properties are well balanced.
 However, it is not an alloy which means the composition is almost 100% iron.
 Of course, iron is highly vulnerable to corrosion which is why mild steel needs protection.

 Hot-dip galvanising is the premier technique when considering rust protection.
 Throughout this article, all mentions of galvanising will refer to the hot dip technique.

 The process is not complex.
 Take for example the production of a steel planter – the mild steel planter is delivered to the galvanising shop pre-formed (in the shape of the final product).
 First, the planter goes through a cleaning process.
 Then the planter is dipped into a molten zinc bath which is at around 450 degrees.
 The planter is held in this bath until the temperature of the steel matches the temperature of the zinc, usually around 5 minutes.

 The chemical reaction between the molten zinc and mild steel creates a coating that is metallurgically bonded to the steel.
 Without the jargon – the steel is coated with a protective layer that is engrained into the steel and cannot be scraped off.
 The protective layer provides maintenance free corrosion protection for over 50 years.

 There are numerous other galvanizing techniques, but for external furniture the only other technique used is a process known as ‘cold galvanising’ or ‘zinc primer’.
 This simply involves spray painting the pre-formed component in a zinc-rich paint.